 Dairy Products are excellent derivatives of calcium tablets and other nutrient supplements.
-Dairy items are made from the milk of milk-producing animals like camels, sheep, buffalo, and cows, etc.
+Dairy items are made from the milk of milk-producing animals like camels, sheep, buffalo, cows, etc.

-The Cheddar Cheese is a semi-hard off-white natural cheese and has different types like mild cheddar cheese, sharp or extra sharp cheddar cheese, white cheddar cheese, etc.
+Cheddar Cheese is a semi-hard off-white natural cheese and has different types like mild cheddar cheese, sharp or extra sharp cheddar cheese, white cheddar cheese, etc.

 White vs Yellow Cheddar Cheese

-White Cheddar Cheese comes in three varieties the mild White Cheddar, Sharp White Cheddar, and Extra Sharp White Cheddar.
+White Cheddar Cheese comes in three varieties mild White Cheddar, Sharp White Cheddar, and Extra Sharp White Cheddar.

 Among them, the Extra Sharp White Cheddar Cheese is more costly as it is aged for a long period of ten to eighteen months.
-Due to the process of aging, its tastes become sharper and tangier.
+Due to the process of ageing, its tastes become sharper and tangier.

 Due to variations in the milk of the cow, the color of cheddar changes, which leads to yellow pigments and makes the cheese yellow in color.